atmarnat/TextForum/TwaddleCate/README.md

 This project contains the files that directly relate to the final project.
 All work shall be handled from here.
 For a more complete Readme, refer to [TwaddleCate](https://github.com/atmarnat/TwaddleCate#twaddlecate)
 Below is a list of the TRRs for the project.
 All test cases are done locally, as I do not want to deploy them.

+Azure account expiring soon, so I need to switch back to local.
 ## Test Readiness Review: 11/3/2019
 #### Entrance Criteria